2017 Legislative Priorities

 ASSIST TOWNS IN LOWERING ENERGY COSTS

-The COST Board of Directors met during Januuary 2013 to discuss COST’s 2013 legislative priorities based on an extraordinary response by members to COST’s online legislative priorities survey.
-Fundamental to its legislative action strategy for the 2013 session is the assumption that COST will have an informed and action-oriented grassroots membership of municipal leaders who will lobby their legislators and testify on these important municipal issues.
-Below is the legislative platform discussed and adopted unanimously by the membership during its annual meeting on January 16, 2013.
+The COST Board of Directors met on January 11, 2017 to discuss and adopt COST’s 2017 legislative priorities.
+Fundamental to its legislative action strategy for the 2017 session is the assumption that COST will have an informed and action-oriented grassroots membership of municipal leaders who will lobby their legislators and testify on these important municipal issues.

-The state’s fiscal deficit is projected to exceed $1 billion this year, forcing the governor and lawmakers to make difficult decisions about the state budget.
+The state of Connecticut’s 2017/2018 budget is currently forecasted to be $1.4 billion in deficit this year and nearly $1.6 billion the following year, forcing the Governor and lawmakers to make difficult decisions about how to close the projected deficit.
 At the same time, town budgets are already strained from continued increases in the cost of providing education, public safety and other critical services.
 In addition, state aid to municipalities has been flat funded for more than a decade, requiring towns to fund a larger portion of education and other programs from property tax revenues.
 While we recognize that the state is facing ongoing budget challenges, cutting municipal aid is not the answer.
-Cuts in municipal aid will simply force increases in property taxes and compromise the ability of towns to deliver critical services.
+Cuts in municipal aid will simply force increases in property taxes and compromise the ability of towns to deliver